Inaki Williams delivers assist in Athletic Bilbao's victory over Celta Vigo

 Sports

-Inaki Williams, forward for the Black Stars, maintained his impressive performance following the September international break by contributing to another goal for Athletic Bilbao.
+Black Stars striker Inaki Williams maintained his impressive performance following the September international break by contributing to another goal for Athletic Bilbao.

 He provided an assist in the Copa del Rey champions' 3-1 victory over Celta Vigo in La Liga on Sunday evening.